hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 +/* Applicable only to tokens of type NON_FUNGIBLE_UNIQUE.
 Gets info on NFTs N through M owned by the specified accountId.
 + * Example: If Account A owns 5 NFTs (might be of different Token Entity), having start=0 and end=5 will return all of the NFTs
 + */
-+message GetAccountNftInfoQuery {
++message TokenGetAccountNftInfoQuery {
 +    QueryHeader header = 1; // Standard info sent from client to node, including the signed payment, and what kind of response is requested (cost, state proof, both, or neither).
 +    AccountID accountID = 2; // The Account for which information is requested
 +    int64 start = 3; // Specifies the start index (inclusive) of the range of NFTs to query for.
 Value must be in the range [0; ownedNFTs-1]
 +    int64 end = 4; // Specifies the end index (exclusive) of the range of NFTs to query for.
 Value must be in the range (start; ownedNFTs]
 +}
 +
-+message GetAccountNftInfoResponse {
++message TokenGetAccountNftInfoResponse {
 +    ResponseHeader header = 1; // Standard response from node to client, including the requested fields: cost, or state proof, or both, or neither
-+    repeated NftInfo nfts = 2; // List of NFTs associated to the account +}
++    repeated TokenNftInfo nfts = 2; // List of NFTs associated to the account +}
 ```